hyperledger-archives/avalon/PREREQUISITES.md

 sudo /opt/intel/sgxdriver/uninstall.sh
 ```

-If the `uninstall.sh` script is missing, uninstall as follows:
+If the `uninstall.sh` script is missing or fails, uninstall as follows:
 ```
 if [ -c /dev/sgx ] ; then
     sudo service aesmd stop